Gigi Hadid poses in bright colored Missoni FW18 collection

 • Consumer segmentation: Edgy, trendy, and mainstream consumer panels help brands to understand and make decisions based on existing or aspirational audiences.

-• Geography: Trend and product data is specific to each geographical region (Europe, France, the United Kingdom, the US, the Middle East, China, South Korea, Japan, Brazil, Taiwan, Thailand, Singapore, Malaysia, Philippines and Indonesia) for brands’ adaptability to their various markets.
+• Geography: Trend and product data is specific to each geographical region (Europe, France, the United Kingdom, the US, the Middle East, China, South Korea, Japan, India, Brazil, Taiwan, Thailand, Singapore, Malaysia, Philippines and Indonesia) for brands’ adaptability to their various markets.

 • Seasonality: Insights like optimal launch times and high seasons allow brands to avoid missing big trends and avoid including declining ones.